dfinity/ic-observability-stack/docker/README.md

 docker compose -f ./docker-compose.tools.yaml run --rm prom-config-builder tools/prom-config-builder/prom_config_builder.py --node-provider-id bvcsg-3od6r-jnydw-eysln-aql7w-td5zn-ay5m6-sibd2-jzojt-anwag-mqe --dc-id se1
 ```

-Once that executes, you should be able to see a new file at `./config/prometheus/config.yaml`.
+Once that executes, you should be able to see a new file at `./config/victoria-metrics/config.yaml`.
 This file contains the definitions for the scraping targets.
 It will be slightly different
 for each node provider and each data center.
-It is not versione controlled and you can
+It is not version controlled and you can
 always recreate it with running the above command if you lose it, or delete it.

 ### Contact points